tjknoth/tjknoth.github.io/teaching/cse20ss221/syllabus.md

 ## Project

-We will have a small three-part project.
-The goal is to practice technical writing.
+We will have a small three-part project, done individually.
 There will be three deadlines:

 * Part 1: 8.11.21 at 11:59pm
 * Part 2: 8.18.21 at 11:59pm